-This is why malaria prevention remains our biggest humanitarian project.
-According to the World Health Organisation, the three most important malaria prevention techniques are: education, the use of insecticide-treated mosquito nets and indoor residual spraying.
+This is why malaria prevention remains our biggest humanitarian project and we adhere to the World Health Organisation’s three most important malaria prevention techniques:

 On all our expeditions, we distribute long-lasting, insecticide-treated PermaNet mosquito nets manufactured by world-leaders Vestergaard to pregnant women and mothers with children under the age of 5 years.
-This happens hand-in-hand with educational malaria prevention leaflets (in different languages) and a demonstration on how to use and care for the mosquito nets, before they are given directly to each beneficiary.
+This always takes place hand-in-hand with educational malaria prevention leaflets in a variety of African languages, and a demonstration on how to use and care for the mosquito nets, before they are given directly to each beneficiary.